This post was originally published in 2015 but was update din 2018 when we’ve added even more insider tips for fun things to do in Sydney.

 Best Gelato at Messina

 For those of you with a sweet tooth, one of the best places to go in Sydney to satisfy your sugar cravings is Messina.
 Locals claim Messina is home to the best gelato in Australia!
 It’s cheap, offers amazing flavours, and a fully customizable menu.

 Local Produce at Bondi Food Markets in North Bondi

+One of our favourite fun things to do in Sydney is a wander around the Bondi food markets.
 Opened only on Saturdays from 9am until 1pm, this is a place to find great local produce, food and entertainment.
-The markets offer quintessential Sydney experience, and a relaxing and pleasant way to spend a Saturday morning in Sydney.
+The markets offer a quintessential Sydney experience and a relaxing, pleasant way to spend a Saturday morning in Sydney.

 Let the Days Roll Into Nights at the Local Hot Spots

 Sydney during the day is great, sure, but the city comes alive as the sun goes down.
 The locals have plenty to share when it comes to evening activities in Sydney.

 Prime Location and Great Vibe at the Bucket List Bar

 Head to the Bucket List Bar to mingle with the good looking crowd on a perfect Bondi Beach location, with a great vibe and some good tunes.